oracle-livelabs/developer/dev-ai-app-dev-rel/oraclemcp/oraclemcp.md

 You’ve successfully run a reasoning-enabled MCP agent.
 Compare its detailed reasoning flow with the faster agent from Task 2 to see how planning affects performance and interpretability.

-## Task 4: Interact Through a Web Console
+## Task 4: Interact through a web console

 Now you’ll use a simple web console built in Flask to interact with the Oracle MCP agent through your browser.